 Darjeeling is located in the state of West Bengal and is situated at an altitude of 2074 meters above sea level.
 This hill station is widely popular for its climate and scenic beauty.
 The aesthetic beauty and climate made this small hill city the “Queen of Hill Stations”.
 The nomenclature of this picturesque hill station came from “Dorje” meaning thunderbolt and “Ling” meaning land.

 From the name, it is very much clear that its altitude allows the clouds to move so close to it that it is referred to as the land of thunderbolt.
 The climate is mild and temperate with rainy summers and chilly winters.
 The average temperature ranges from 13°C to 15°C. This climate, being perfect for the cultivation of tea, is blessed with beautiful tea estates.
 During the British period, the British people used to visit there to improve their health during the summer.
 That is why the weather here is considered the perfect holiday weather.

-The best time to visit Darjeeling however largely depends on what your preferences are, as a traveller.
-Some visitors like the January chill, while others prefer to visit during peak summers to see the magnificence of the Kanchenjungha range.
+The best time to visit Darjeeling however largely depends on what your preferences are, as a traveler.
+Some visitors like the January chill, while others prefer to visit during peak summers to see the magnificence of the Kangchenjunga range.

 November to February (Winter)